fredatgithub/RenameFiles/README.md

 # RenameFiles
-rename extentions for several files
+Rename extensions for all files in a directory